davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <br>

-### Side B - Small group jam
+### Side B - Lab Meeting (small groups)

 Toward the end of the week, we'll come back together in **lab sections** to troubleshoot what you've built, brainstorm ideas and modifications, and squeeze all the knowledge and experience you can out of your wildly brilliant and interesting lab TFs.

-Lab sections are scheduled at the beginning of the semester, and are determined by the [GenEd 1080 intro survey](), and by the Registrar's sectioning tool (to make sure there are no schedule conflicts with your other classes).
+Lab sections are scheduled at the beginning of the semester, and are determined by both the [GenEd 1080 intro survey](), and by the Registrar's sectioning tool (to make sure there are no schedule conflicts with your other classes).
+We will talk more about scheduling labs during the first week of classes.

 <br>